GPrathap/ros_intro/labs/homeworks/homework1/README.md

 * Add the name of the team members (first and last names) in Maintainers in package.xml

+* Create a server called start_server that has two services /start and /stop that sends to a topic /start_topic with type std_msgs/Bool that if /start service is called from the command line, it will publish to /start_topic True, and if /stop service is called, it will publish False.
+This topic is subscribed by the commander_node.

 * Create a node called turtles_spawner
     * Kill the initial turtle ([turtlesim/Kill service](http://docs.ros.org/en/api/turtlesim/html/srv/Kill.html))
     * Spawn four turtles with the following parameters